nwutils/nw-test-suite/README.md

 1. `npm start` to run automated tests
 1. `npm manual` to run manual tests in the window (instructions provided)

+### Known Issues

+`nw.Window.height`: Actual height is 28px more than user input height.

 ### Questions

 - `nw.App.clearAppCache('');` - Don't know what to pass into this function.
 Docs just say "manifest_url"?